Welcome to the new class divide: good dental care, or the lack thereof.

 “I really don’t smile a lot.
 I know that when you have a job, you want to have a pleasant attitude and you’ve got to smile and be friendly.”

-Lindsey Robinson, a dentist and then-president of the California Dental Association agrees that job prospects truly are dim for people with bad teeth:
+Lindsey Robinson, a dentist and then-president of the California Dental Association agrees.
+Job prospects truly are dim for people with bad teeth:

 “If they have a job that requires them to interact socially with the public, it’s almost impossible for them to get that job.
 Customer service jobs, good entry-level jobs, they’re not available to people who lack the basic ability to smile, to function, to chew properly.”